Tom Seaver: Early life

 Seaver was born in Fresno, California, to Betty Lee (née Cline) and Charles Henry Seaver.
 He attended Fresno High School and was a pitcher for the school's baseball team.
 Seaver compensated for his lack of size and strength by developing great control on the mound.
 Despite being an All-City basketball player, he hoped to play baseball in college.
 He joined the U.S. Marine Corps Reserve on June 28, 1962.
 He served with AIRFMFPAC 29 Palms, California, through July 1963.
 After six months of active duty in the reserve, Seaver enrolled at Fresno City College.
 He remained a part-time member of the reserve until his eight-year commitment ended in 1970.

 The University of Southern California (USC) recruited Seaver to play college baseball.
 Unsure as to whether Seaver was worthy of a scholarship, USC sent him to pitch in Alaska for the Alaska Goldpanners of Fairbanks in the summer of 1964.
 After a stellar season, in which he pitched and won a game in the national tournament with a grand slam, USC head coach Rod Dedeaux awarded him a scholarship.
 As a sophomore in 1965, Seaver posted a 10–2 record for the Trojans, and he was selected in the tenth round of the 1965 Major League Baseball draft by the Los Angeles Dodgers.
 When Seaver asked for $70,000, however, the Dodgers passed, only offering Seaver $2,000.

+Seaver had been a fan of the Milwaukee Braves, and considered Hank Aaron his favorite player.
 In 1966, Seaver signed a professional contract with the Atlanta Braves, who had selected him in the first round of the secondary January draft, 20th overall.
 However, the contract was voided by Baseball Commissioner William Eckert because USC had played two exhibition games that year, although Seaver had not participated.
 He then intended to finish the college season, but because he had signed a pro contract, the NCAA ruled him ineligible.
 After Seaver's father complained to Eckert about the unfairness of the situation, and threatened a lawsuit, Eckert ruled that other teams could match the Braves' offer.
 The Mets were subsequently awarded his signing rights in a lottery drawing among the three teams (the Philadelphia Phillies and Cleveland Indians being the two others) that were willing to match the Braves' terms.

 Professional playing career

 Minor leagues (1966)

-In 1966, Seaver was 12–12 with a 3.13 earned run average pitching in Class AAA with the Jacksonville Suns, the Mets' affiliate in the International League.
+In 1966, Seaver was 12–12 with a 3.13 earned run average pitching in Triple-A with the Jacksonville Suns, the Mets' affiliate in the International League.